The Law and the New Covenant Believer

 Now let’s look at verses 7-9 in 2 Corinthians 3;

 “But if the ministration of death, written and engraved in stones, was glorious, so that the children of Israel could not steadfastly behold the face of Moses for the glory of his countenance; which glory was to be done away: How shall not the ministration of the spirit be rather glorious?
-For if the ministration of condemnation be glory, much more doth the ministration of righteousness exceed in glory.”
+For if the ministration of condemnation be glory, much more does the ministration of righteousness exceed in glory.”

 What is the “ministration of death, written and engraved on stone” that caused the face of Moses to shine?
 Let’s look at the original account in Exodus 34:29-33;

-“And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him.
+“And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses knew not that the skin of his face shone while he talked with him.
 And when Aaron and all the children of Israel saw Moses, behold, the skin of his face shone; and they were afraid to come nigh him.
 And Moses called unto them; and Aaron and all the rulers of the congregation returned unto him: and Moses talked with them.
 And afterward all the children of Israel came nigh: and he gave them in commandment all that Yahweh had spoken with him in mount Sinai.
 And till Moses had done speaking with them, he put a veil on his face.”

 The Ten Commandments and all the other commandments that Yahweh had spoken were so glorious that they caused Moses’ face to shine, so much so that he had to veil his face.